JulieHXJ/MLOps/week-2/README.md

 ## Bike Rental Dagster Pipeline

-This project implements a Dagster asset pipeline for transforming raw bike rental, weather, and holiday data into a model-ready hourly dataset.
+This project implements a Dagster asset pipeline for transforming raw bike rental, weather, and holiday data into a model-ready location-level hourly demand dataset.

+Each row in the final dataset represents the rental demand for one location during one specific hourly time window.
+The dataset is enriched with time-based features, hourly weather information, missing-data markers, and holiday information.

 ### Pipeline Overview

-The pipeline contains four raw data assets and four derived assets:
+The pipeline contains four raw data assets and five derived assets:

 - `registered_rentals`: loads registered bike rental event data.
 - `direct_pickups`: loads direct pickup rental event data.
 - `weather_data`: loads weather observations.
 - `holidays_data`: loads holiday information.
+- `all_rental_events`: combines registered rentals and direct pickups into one rental event table.
-- `hourly_rentals`: aggregates rental events by hour and creates time-based features.
+- `hourly_location_rentals`: aggregates rental events by hour, location, and rental type.
-- `rentals_with_weather`: merges hourly rentals with weather data and handles missing weather values.
+- `rentals_with_weather`: merges location-level hourly rentals with weather data and handles missing weather values.
-- `final_bike_rental_data`: merges holiday information and creates an `is_holiday` feature.
+- `final_rental_data`: merges holiday information and creates an `is_holiday` feature.
-- `final_model_csv`: saves the final model-ready dataset as a CSV file.
+- `final_model_csv`: saves the final full and model-ready datasets as CSV files.

 ### Asset Dependency Graph